 The two main categories most of these loans fall under are:

-Commercial lenders, such as the Farm Credit System, banks, credit unions, and other non-traditional lenders, are serviced and make these loans.
 The Farming Service Agency backs the lender's loan against a loss of up to 95% and oversees approving loan guarantees and keeping an eye on what the lender is doing.

 The Farming Service Agency services direct loans by using federal government funds and issuing them to farmers.
 They offer credit counseling and supervision to help steer borrowers in the right direction and help applicants figure out if their real estate, machinery, facilities, goals, financial management, production management, and equipment are good enough.

+Farmers can use operating loans to buy the animals and tools they need to keep their farms running well.
 Furthermore, farmers can also use these loans to pay for small repairs to their land and any annual operating costs.

 Operating loans are an excellent option for small farmers who need them to make meaningful updates to keep their farms running smoothly.